🔴 Brian Stelter's Delusional Response to the Charlotte Stabbing is Everything Wrong With Media 2025-09-09 18:07

 And Jeffrey Epstein goes, as a matter of fact, it was clear to me the last time I saw you.

-And Donald allegedly wrote, A pal is a wonderful thing.
+And Donald allegedly wrote, a pal is a wonderful thing.

-And may every day be another wonderful secret.
+Happy birthday, and may every day be another wonderful secret.

 Compare that with his latest truth.